saplingjs/sapling-website/docs/installation.md

 Navigate to the folder and run `sapling run` to turn on the server.
 You can then visit your new site at `http://localhost:3000`.

-?> If port 3000 is no good, you can definite a different port with the `--port` flag; for example, `sapling run --port 8000`
+?> If port 3000 is no good, you can definite a different port with the `--port` flag; for example, `sapling run --port 8000`.
+You can also set a port in [the configuration](/config) with the `port` setting.

 ## Manual installation